-House hunting is fun and exciting, yet it can be quite cumbersome, especially moving into Northern Virginia and D.C.
-Metropolitan area.
+House hunting is fun and exciting, yet it can be quite cumbersome.
 It’s important to consider homes immediate needs before buying, including any wet basement repair or foundation problems.

 Many questions and concerns arise during the home buying process like, “how long will my commute be every day” and “where is the nearest metro station?”